nixworks/public/news/2006/12/19/index.md

 ##### Somali Civil War
 ### [ Somali Civil War: Somalia's Islamic Courts Union (ICU) say they are finalising plans to fight Ethiopian forces deployed in the country as a seven-day ultimatum for Ethiopia to pull out its troops nears its deadline. ](/news/2006/12/19/somali-civil-war-somalia-s-islamic-courts-union-icu-say-they-are-finalising-plans-to-fight-ethiopian-forces-deployed-in-the-country-as-a.md)
-_Context: Ethiopia, Somalia, fight Ethiopian forces, Islamic Courts Union, Somali Civil War_
+_Context: fight Ethiopian forces, Islamic Courts Union, Somalia, Somali Civil War, Ethiopia_

 ##### Kyrgyz Prime Minister
 ### [ Kyrgyz Prime Minister Felix Kulov resigns, automatically dismissing the Ministers of the Kyrgyz government, after political parties throughout the country called on him to resign.
 Deputy Prime Minister Daniar Usenov says President Kurmanbek Bakiyev should dissolve the Parliament and hold elections. ](/news/2006/12/19/kyrgyz-prime-minister-felix-kulov-resigns-automatically-dismissing-the-ministers-of-the-kyrgyz-government-after-political-parties-through.md)
-_Context: president, Kyrgyz government, Felix Kulov, Kurmanbek Bakiyev, Kyrgyz Prime Minister, Daniar Usenov_
+_Context: president, Kurmanbek Bakiyev, Kyrgyz government, Felix Kulov, Daniar Usenov, Kyrgyz Prime Minister_

 ##### Kazakh President
 ### [ Kazakh President Nursultan Nazarbayev condemns the Iranian government for acting "as the center of growing insecurity in Asia" by supporting terrorism, weapons and drug trafficking, the spread of weapons of mass destruction, and illegal migration.
 The Foreign Ministry later says news agencies misquoted him. ](/news/2006/12/19/kazakh-president-nursultan-nazarbayev-condemns-the-iranian-government-for-acting-as-the-center-of-growing-insecurity-in-asia-by-supportin.md)
-_Context: Kazakh President, drug trafficking, Tehran, Nursultan Nazarbayev, terrorism, weapons of mass destruction_
+_Context: terrorism, Kazakh President, Tehran, Nursultan Nazarbayev, weapons of mass destruction, drug trafficking_

 ##### Palestinians
 ### [ Five people have been killed and 12 injured after gun battles erupted between armed Palestinians loyal to Hamas and Fatah in the Gaza Strip. ](/news/2006/12/19/five-people-have-been-killed-and-12-injured-after-gun-battles-erupted-between-armed-palestinians-loyal-to-hamas-and-fatah-in-the-gaza-strip.md)
-_Context: Hamas, Gaza Strip, Palestinians, Fatah_
+_Context: Fatah, Palestinians, Gaza Strip, Hamas_

 ##### Hugo Chvez
 ### [ Hugo Chvez announces his plans to merge the parties which support the Bolivarian Revolution into the United Socialist Party of Venezuela. ](/news/2006/12/19/hugo-chavez-announces-his-plans-to-merge-the-parties-which-support-the-bolivarian-revolution-into-the-united-socialist-party-of-venezuela.md)
-_Context: Hugo Chvez, United Social Party of Venezuela, Bolivarian Revolution_
+_Context: United Social Party of Venezuela, Bolivarian Revolution, Hugo Chvez_

 ##### MRSA
 ### [ Further cases of patients and staff infected with a new strain of MRSA are revealed in a UK hospital after two people die from the superbug. ](/news/2006/12/19/further-cases-of-patients-and-staff-infected-with-a-new-strain-of-mrsa-are-revealed-in-a-uk-hospital-after-two-people-die-from-the-superbug.md)